bashpsk/empty-format/README.md

 ## Overview

-EmptyFormat provides utilities for working with empty fields in data formats, making it easier to handle cases where data might be missing or incomplete.
+EmptyFormat provides utilities for working with various data formats, making it easier to human readable formats.

 ## Installation